 Can I Sue for Pain and Suffering Caused by My Brain Injury?

 Florida does not place a strict cap on pain and suffering awards in personal injury cases.
-However, in the case of car accidents, the state’s no fault rule provides coverage from your insurance provider, regardless of who was at fault, and prevents many lawsuits from being filed for pain and suffering damages.
+However, in the case of car accidents, the state's no-fault rule provides coverage from the victim's own insurance provider, regardless of who was at fault, and prevents many lawsuits from being filed for pain and suffering damages.